The

 "When the battle started, I was lying in the sick bay as I had just started to show the symptoms of Malaria.
 The next morning I was surrounded by wounded and dying Allied and German soldiers.
 It was 1956 before the Malaria attacks stopped".
 Robin Martin (2004)

-Monty and A Troop
+and A Troop In this photograph, |

-l to Rt RJ Simpson B Balmer J Hale Monty J Dorrian W Patterson
+l to Rt RJ Simpson B Balmer J Hale Monty J Dorrian W Patterson W Simpson

-W Simpson WE Simpson John Jackson W Simpson
+WE Simpson John

-George, The Battery Mascot and Patsy
+George, The

 We were firing blind.
 The barrage bearings were based on the Radar information.
 Another source of information was the type of aircraft available to the enemy.
 Each aircraft had a known direction to come from and a specific height to fly at in order to release their bombs.
 This information gave the guns their own individual arc to fire in for each attack.
 As well as an arc of fire, each gun had a different elevation.
 Although the guns were firing blind, they were all firing in the same direction but at different heights.
 This created the "Wall of Steel" for the enemy aircraft to fly through."
 Robin Martin (2004)